Necklace (horse): 2003: two-year-old season

 Necklace was ridden in all of her races by Mick Kinane.
-On her racecourse debut ahe faced eleven opponents in a maiden race over six furlongs on 12 July at the Curragh.
+On her racecourse debut she faced eleven opponents in a maiden race over six furlongs on 12 July at the Curragh.
 She was made the 3/1 favourite but despite recovering from a poor start she failed to overhaul the Jim Bolger-trained Soviet Belle and was beaten three quarters of a length into second place.
 The filly was then stepped up to Group 3 class for the Debutante Stakes over seven furlongs at the same track four weeks later and started 7/4 favourite against twelve opponents.
 She was restrained towards the rear before coming through to take the lead a furlong out and winning by a length from the British-trained Caldy Dancer with Red Feather in third.

 On 31 August Necklace was moved up again in class for the Group 1 Moyglare Stud Stakes and started 5/4 favourite in an eleven-runner field.
 Soviet Belle and Red Feather were again in opposition while the other fancied runners included River Belle (Princess Margaret Stakes) and Maroochydore (Silver Flash Stakes).
 Kinane restrained the filly in the early stages as her stablemate Oh So Precious set the pace before giving way to the Clive Brittain-trained Menhoubah approaching the last quarter mile.
 Necklace moved into third place a furlong out and finished strongly to take the lead and win by a length and a short head from Red Feather and Menhoubah.
 Commenting on the winner's future prospects Kinane said "Another furlong would be really up her street.
 She is going to be an Oaks filly next season and she would have a shout in the 1,000 Guineas too".
 Aidan O'Brien said "Necklace has improved with each run and is a lovely filly."

 On her final race of the year Necklace was sent to France for the Group 1 Prix Marcel Boussac over 1400 metres at Longchamp Racecourse on 5 October.
 She started favourite but never looked to have any chance of winning and came home tenth of the sixteen runners behind Denebola.